Roadie Seller

 Inspired by some design ideas that we collected from ideation, we came up with 2 competing design concepts and invited our clients to evaluate which one would be more aligned with the project objectives.

-The solution on the right would provide our target users with a streamlined, dashboard-based website interface to easily view and manage their personalized delivery ecosystem.
+The first design provides our target users with a streamlined, dashboard-based website interface to easily view and manage their personalized delivery ecosystem.

 Workflow